 Happy New Year everyone!

-Trust you had a wonderful festive time with your loved ones.
+Trust you had a wonderful festive time and New Year celebration with your loved ones.

-And now as we get into 2013, here’s possibly the most important question you can answer this year:-
+As we now get into this New Year, here’s possibly the most important question you can answer this year:-

 Just HOW will you make this New Year a Happy Year?

 The key word we use to greet each other at this time of the year is “Happy”.
 As we move away from the old and bring in the new, we expect things to somehow magically be different and better on the other side of the New Year fireworks.

 As you know, life is not like that!